fvalenzuela-dev/movil_home_pay/README.md

 # movil_home_pay

 Initial project setup for the Home Pay mobile application, built with Flutter.
-This application provides management for accounts (cuentas) and categories (categorias) with integrated authentication.
+This application provides management for accounts (cuentas) and categories (categorias) with integrated authentication..

 ## Tech Stack